SpikeHD/blog/posts/a-dorion-retrospective/content.md

 a game I desperately wish I could get my time back from.
 I wrote a launcher comprised of some of the worst code I'd ever written, they saw it and asked if I wanted to make an new launcher with them, and I then helped write a second launcher using the [Tauri](github.com/tauri-apps/) library comprised of the second-worst code I'd ever written[^4].

-After writing that project and understanding how Tauri worked, someone I was aquainted with mentioned how it might be interesting to make a Discord client using Tauri.
+After writing that project and understanding how Tauri worked, someone I was aquainted with mentioned how it might be interesting to make a Discord client using.
-I believe they mentioned it with the intention of doing it themselves (and, to be clear, I don't think they care that I went and did it, it was pretty much a "what if?" scenario), but it sparked an interest in me, so I took the idea and *ran*.
+I believe they mentioned it with the intention of doing it themselves (and, to be clear, I don't think they care that I went and did it, it was pretty much a "what if?" scenario), but it sparked an interest in me, so I took the idea and ran.

 ## The Beginning

-Dorion's repo was created on the **6th of September, 2022**, and it's first release (`0.1.0`) was released the same day.
-At the time, Dorion didn't really even do anything other than load up the Discord site, and the original release zip was *just* 2.4mb (these days it's more like 4.7mb, which is still insanely small comapred to the official client).
+Dorion's repo was created on the **6th of September, 2022**, and it's first release (0.1.0) was released the same day.
+At the time, Dorion didn't really even do anything other than load up the Discord site, and the original release zip was *just* 2.4mb (these days it's more like 4.7mb, which is still insanely small compared to the official client).

 One of the first things I ever did (because it was all I cared about) was custom stuff like theme support.
 At first, I didn't really want to touch client-side modding, so things like the theme menu and settings were actually static pages injected into the client using terrible Javascript.
 This was very stupid,